cncf/toc/proposals/graduation/graduation-tikv.md

 - **A TiKV centric toolset and reduce hard external binary dependencies**:

-   Helm chart in practice turned out an unfitting solution for deploying TiKV due to some of its own issues.
-So we choose operator instead.
-Currently, TiKV can be easily deployed on Kubernetes via TiDB Operator and monitored by Prometheus, as already has been practised by some of our adoptors like Yidian Zixun.
-And the community are in the process of supporting a standalone TiKV Operator, which will be available soon.
+ TiKV can be easily deployed on Kubernetes via TiDB Operator and monitored by Prometheus, as already has been practiced by some of our adopters like Yidian Zixun.
+ [Updated on June 8] The community has already provided the [design](https://github.com/tikv/rfcs/pull/53) and the initial implementation of [TiKV operator](https://github.com/tikv/tikv-operator), which is a Kubernetes Operator that aims to automate the deployment, management, and operational tasks of TiKV clusters.